-NAC holds monthly meetings from April - December on the second monday of the month at St. Paul's Lutheran Church at 4 p.m.
+NAC holds monthly meetings from April - December on the third monday of the month at St. Paul's Lutheran Church at 4 p.m.

 Northwoods Arts Council